 4) Be honest

-So one of your distant relatives have died and their run down, old mansion with very dated decor has been left to you in their will.
+So one of your distant relatives has died and their run-down, old mansion with very dated decor has been left to you in their will.
 Rather than saying in the description that the house is “perfect for the modern family and ready to move in to”, say that “the house is a fantastic project with bags of potential”.
 People appreciate honesty and it will save you a lot of time and effort if people view your house knowing what to expect.